History of Brett Kavanaugh in Timeline

 In 2006, Brett Kavanaugh became a U.S. circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit.

-2006: Downgraded ABA Rating
+2006: ABA Rating Downgrade

-In 2006, the American Bar Association downgraded Kavanaugh's rating from "well qualified" to "qualified".
+In 2006, the American Bar Association downgraded Kavanaugh's rating from 'well qualified' to 'qualified'.

-2006: Reference to Military Commissions Act of 2006
+2006: Military Commissions Act of 2006

 July 2007: Accusations of Lying to Judiciary Committee

-2007: Kavanaugh taught at Georgetown University Law Center
+2007: Teaching at Georgetown University Law Center

 In 2007, Kavanaugh taught Constitutional Interpretation at Georgetown University Law Center.